$f(R)$ gravity solutions for evolving wormholes

 Wormhole is a hypothetical object which acts like a bridge or tunnel to connect asymptotic regions of a single universe or two distinct universes.
 This imaginary, intuitive concept is one of the most popular and intensively studied area of research in general relativity.
 The nature of wormholes studied so far can be classified as static wormholes and dynamic wormholes.
 Although there are wormhole solutions \cite{ellis1,ellis2,bronnikov,kodama,clement} in the literature since 1973, but pioneering work related to static wormholes is due to {\it Morris and Thorne} \cite{m+t}.
-Such a wormhole is characterized by the metric: with $c=G=1.$ Here $\phi(r)$ is called the red-shift function.
-This red shift function help us to identify the event horizon, since $g_{00}= -e^{2\phi}\rightarrow 0$ on the event horizon.
+Such a wormhole is characterized by the metric: with $c=G=1.$ Here $\Phi(r)$ is called the red-shift function.
+This red shift function help us identify the event horizon, since $g_{00}= -e^{2\Phi}\rightarrow 0$ on the event horizon.
 The function $b(r)$ is called the shape function and indicative of the spatial shape of the wormhole.
-Normally an exotic fluid (which violates Null Energy Conditions (NEC)) is required for the formation of static wormholes \cite{visserb, visser1, visser2,ida, fewster, zavalsk}, while for asymptotically flat space time the violation of NEC is due to topological censorship \cite{frdmn,galloway}.
+Normally, it is seen that wormhole geometries are not dictated by Einstein field equations, rather the red shift and shape function (i.e. space-time metric) are chosen by hand and then one uses the Einstein field equations to evaluate the corresponding matter part.
+The matter part so obtained satisfies the local conservation equation due to Bianchi identities and violates the NEC \cite{visserb, visser1, visser2,ida, fewster, zavalsk,visser5}.
+However for asymptotically flat space time the violation of NEC is due to topological censorship \cite{frdmn,galloway}.
 These wormholes are considered traversable as they can facilitate two way passage through them.
-For a wormhole to be traversable, $e^{2\phi(r)}$ should be finite everywhere (no horizon condition) and at the throat $r=r_{0}$ the condition $b(r_{0})=r_{0}$ holds.
+For a wormhole to be traversable, $e^{2\Phi(r)}$ should be finite everywhere (no horizon condition) and at the throat $r=r_{0}$ the condition $b(r_{0})=r_{0}$ holds.
 Since superluminal travel is possible through such a wormhole, they can be conceived of as hypothetical time machines \cite{visserb,visser3,lobo1,m+t+y,thorne,visser4}.